microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/examples/v1.0-beta/Update-MgPrintPrinter.md

 		AltitudeInMeters = 3
 	}
 }
-Update-MgPrintPrinter -PrinterId $printerId -BodyParameter $params
+Update-MgBetaPrintPrinter -PrinterId $printerId -BodyParameter $params
 ```
-This example shows how to use the Update-MgPrintPrinter Cmdlet.
+This example shows how to use the Update-MgBetaPrintPrinter Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).